| Falcon Flour Mill on Barren Fork immediately down stream

 County court June 10, 1817.
 It included the Harriet

 Iron Works and a grist mill and saw mill.
+The property was involved in a great deal

 of litigation and property transfers during the next 40